-A meeting notice and tentative agenda shall be distributed by the Secretary to all members of the Campus Council, Faculty Senate, Student Senate, and Staff Senate, and to all members of the faculty, at least three business days in advance of each regular or special meeting.
+A meeting notice and tentative agenda shall be distributed by the Secretary to all members of the Campus Council, Faculty Senate, Staff Senate, Associated Student Government Senate, Graduate-Professional Student Congress, and to all members of the faculty, at least five days in advance of each regular or special meeting.

 A majority of the voting members of the Campus Council shall constitute a quorum at any meeting.
 An action of the Campus Council shall require a simple majority vote of those present and voting, a quorum being present.

-Minutes of each regular and special meeting of the Campus Council shall be promptly distributed by the Secretary to all members of the Campus Council, to the chairpersons of the Faculty Senate, the Student Senate, and the Staff Senate, to all members of the faculty, to all vice chancellors and deans, and to the Chancellor.
-Minutes shall also be available in the office of the Secretary for inspection by any interested person and shall be deposited in the office of the Vice Chancellor for Academic Affairs as the office of record.
+Agenda and minutes of each regular and special meeting of the Campus Council shall be promptly posted by the Secretary on the public Campus Council website, which will be the official record.

 E. Committees

-The standing Executive Committee shall consist of eight members.
+The standing Executive Committee shall consist of ten members.
 Membership includes the Chair and Vice-Chair of Campus Council.
-The remaining members will be elected by the Campus Council and shall consist of two members from each of the faculty, staff, and student member groups.
+The remaining members will be elected by the Campus Council and shall consist of two from each governing body that composes the Campus Council.
 The term of appointment shall be for one year.
 Members can be re-appointed.

-Any person represented on the Campus Council may submit to the Committee, through a member of the Council, proposed motions, reports, discussion items, or other business to be placed before the Council, with an appropriate rationale to accompany each such proposal.
-The Committee shall, before each of its meetings, call attention to this privilege by notice in Arkansas Newswire.
+Any person represented on the Campus Council may submit to the Executive Committee, through a member of the Council, proposed motions, reports, discussion items, or other business to be placed before the Council, with an appropriate rationale to accompany each such proposal.

-The Committee shall review each proposal submitted under the provisions of paragraph a above and may recommend that the proposal be changed or withdrawn by the initiator(s) thereof, who may accept or reject any such recommendation.
+The Executive Committee shall review each proposal submitted under the provisions of paragraph a above and may recommend that the proposal be changed or withdrawn by the initiator(s) thereof, who may accept or reject any such recommendation.

-The Committee shall review all legislation reported by the Faculty Senate, Student Senate, or Staff Senate.
-If final action is required by the Campus Council, the Committee shall include such items as top priority on the agenda for the next meeting of the Campus Council.
-If legislation reported by the Faculty Senate, Student Senate, or Staff Senate appears to the Committee to be legislation which rests within the sole jurisdiction of a Senate other than the one from which it was reported, it shall be promptly referred to the Senate with sole jurisdiction over such legislation and shall be considered enacted only if approved by the Senate with sole jurisdiction.
+The Executive Committee shall review all legislation reported by the Faculty Senate, Staff Senate, Associated Student Government Senate, or Graduate-Professional Student Congress.
+If final action is required by the Campus Council, the Committee shall include such items as an agenda item for the next meeting of the Campus Council.
+If legislation reported by a legislative body appears to the Executive Committee to be legislation which rests within the subject matter area of a legislative body other than the one from which it was reported, it shall be promptly referred to the appropriate legislative body and shall be considered enacted only if approved by such legislative body.

-The Committee shall prepare, for each meeting of the Campus Council, a tentative agenda, consisting of a priority-ordered list of items.
-The agenda shall include all items submitted under the provisions of paragraph a above and not subsequently withdrawn; any item(s) referred to the Campus Council for final action by the Faculty Senate, Student Senate, or Staff Senate; and such items should be carried over from the agenda adopted at the preceding meeting of the Campus Council.
+The Executive Committee shall prepare, for each meeting of the Campus Council, a tentative agenda.

-The agenda prepared by the Committee shall be submitted to the Secretary of the Campus Council for distribution.
+The agenda prepared by the Executive Committee shall be submitted to the Secretary of the Campus Council for distribution.

 The Campus Council shall utilize the standing committees of the faculty, students, staff, and administration as the Campus Council deems appropriate.

-The Campus Council may establish appropriate ad hoc committees.
+The Campus Council may establish appropriate standing and ad hoc committees and shall adopt rules for the appointment members to such committees.
 Provision shall be made for faculty, student, staff, and administration representatives on such committees unless the Campus Council deems such provision clearly inappropriate.

 F. Amendments to Article VI